Formal Green's function theory in non-Hermitian lattice systems: Correlation matrix and The numerical results

 The agreement between our formal theory and numerical results, as shown in Fig. \ref{fig9} and Fig. \ref{fig10}, is remarkable.
-For $Q_{AA}$ and $Q_{BB}$, even in regions close to the edge, where the relative error is under $20\%$, our formal theory provides a consistent description of $Q_{AA}$ and $Q_{BB}$.
-Disregarding this relatively small error, we can express $Q_{AA}$ and $Q_{BB}$ as follows: \begin{small}
+Our formal expression can describe the system well in the regime away from the boundary.
+Some points near the edge are mismatched because the integrated expression does not converge in this regime as discussed in Sec. \ref{sec:4}.
+However, for $Q_{AA}$ and $Q_{BB}$, even in regions close to the edge, where the relative error is under $20\%$, our formal theory provides a consistent description of $Q_{AA}$ and $Q_{BB}$.
+Disregarding this relatively small error, we can express $Q_{AA}$ and $Q_{BB}$ as follows: